 A little round-up of posts about Leslie Feinberg who sadly passed away this week at the age of 65.
-It is only through the immense courage of people like Feinberg that our lives have become possible.
+It’s only through the immense courage of people like Feinberg that our own lives have become possible.
 We should remember them with honour and gratitude.

 Albert Nobbs is a film which I found both impressive and disappointing.
 It’s unusually intelligent about gender but it also contains some of the weaknesses that often undermine the representation of LGBT characters in film and, ultimately, it left me feeling ambivalent.